indrabasak/indrabasak.github.io/_posts/2021-05-23-rays-world-of-advertising.md

 ---

-Growing up in Calcutta, Satyajit Ray, the famous Indian movie director, had an iconic presence in my life through his many movies and short stories.
-[Feluda](https://en.wikipedia.org/wiki/Feluda), one of his creations, was one of the few fictional characters who captured my childhood imagination along with the Belgian teenager, [Tintin](https://www.tintin.com/en).
+Growing up in Calcutta, Satyajit Ray, the famous Indian movie director, had a silent presence in my life through his many movies and short stories.
+[Feluda](https://en.wikipedia.org/wiki/Feluda), one of his creations, was one of the fictional characters who captured my childhood imagination along with the Belgian teenager, [Tintin](https://www.tintin.com/en).
 Ray's sketches almost always accompanied his stories.
 Come to think of it, his sketches were the first thing that attracted me to his writings.
-His sketches always seemed to capture the essence of the story plot.
-So, I wasn't surprised to learn that his illustration career began much before his start in movies and writings.
-He mastered his craft at different advertising houses.
+His drawings always seemed to capture the essence of the story plot.
+So, I wasn't surprised to learn that his career as an illustrator began much before his start in movies and writings.
+He mastered his craft as an illustrator and story teller from his stints at advertising houses.

 In June 1943, Ray got his break as a visual artist with the British advertising firm,
 D. J. Keymer (the present-day Ogilvy and Mather).
-He landed this job after sitting idle for nearly six months after his sudden departure from [Santiniketan](https://whc.unesco.org/en/tentativelists/5495/).
+He landed his first job after sitting idle for nearly six months after his sudden departure from [Santiniketan](https://whc.unesco.org/en/tentativelists/5495/).
 Ray went to Santiniketan to study art after completing his undergraduate studies from the